Currenton/Currenton-TOS/README.md

 **Agreement to Terms**

-These Terms of Use form a legally binding agreement between you (whether individually or representing an entity) and Sev6n, the creator of Currenton.
+These Terms of Use constitute a legally binding agreement made between you (whether individually or representing an entity) and Sev6n, the creator of Currenton.
 By accessing and using the Currenton platform, including any related media form, website, or mobile application within Discord (collectively referred to as the "Services"), you affirm that you have read, understood, and consent to abide by all the terms outlined herein.
 If you do not agree with any part of these terms, you are expressly prohibited from using the Services and must discontinue use immediately.

 Supplemental terms or documents posted on the website are incorporated herein by reference.
 We reserve the right to modify these Terms of Use at our discretion, with any changes being effective upon posting the updated terms.
 Your continued use of the Services constitutes acceptance of the revised terms.